-Economic Development Collaborative Releases COVID-19 Business Resource Guide for Ventura County
+Economic Development Collaborative Releases COVID-19 Business Resource Guide for Santa Barbara County

-The Economic Development Collaborative (EDC) has published a list of resources now available for Ventura County employees and employers who have been impacted by COVID-19
+The Economic Development Collaborative (EDC) has published a list of resources now available for Santa Barbara County employees and employers who have been impacted by COVID-19

 CAMARILLO, Calif. – Following the County of Santa Barbara’s emergency proclamation authorizing the City Administrator to take official direction from the recent guidance released by the California Department of Public Health (CDPH), the Economic Development Collaborative (EDC) has released a comprehensive Business Resource Guide now available for employees and employers who have been impacted by COVID-19.
-Published and housed online via the EDC’s website (edcollaborative.com/covid19), the guide encompasses a list of local, state, and federal resources available to affected members of Ventura County’s business community at large.
+Published and housed online via the EDC’s website (edcollaborative.com/covid19), the guide encompasses a list of local, state, and federal resources available to affected members of Santa Barbara County’s business community at large.

 As the spread and impact of COVID-19 still remains unknown, within the guide the EDC – a non-profit public/private partnership focused on supporting economic vitality in Ventura, Santa Barbara, and Los Angeles County – recommends five immediate steps employers can take to help mitigate financial loss.
 Additionally, the guide outlines no cost business consulting services, Work Share Programs, extension filing guidelines for payroll, personal, and business taxes, and a variety of Business Disruption Loans available for employers.
 Employees are encouraged to access the document to learn more about unemployment insurance, disability insurance, and paid family-leave options.

 The EDC’s Business Resource Guide also includes a comprehensive list of relevant websites and resources the Public can access to stay up-to-date with the latest news and information related to COVID-19.

 For media inquiries or interview requests, please contact the EDC’s local media liaison, Lexie Smith, at Lexie@theprbarinc.com.